Mstepniak48201/intro_to_apis/fastapi-mini-project/notes.md

     - uvicorn.run() starts up localhost:8000, and listens for requests.
     - It receives a request to "/" and passes it to FastAPI

-  - @app.get("/") determins the request to "/" should be a GET request - the kitchen receives an order.
+  - @app.get("/") determines the request to "/" should be a GET request - the kitchen receives an order.
     - FastAPI inspects the incoming request and checks for:
       - a route matching "/"